henriquenagy/Saloonpage2-createdalone-Rocketseat-2022/README.md

 <b>[CLICK HERE](https://henriquenagy.github.io/Saloonpage2-createdalone-Rocketseat-2022/) TO SEE THE ENTIRE PAGE</b>

 This is a page model that i create while having rocketseat ignite classes.
-I made based on the professor maike's model.
+It was created based on the professor maike's model.

 <b>TOOLS USED: </b>
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)&nbsp;